jalbertbowden/Version-Exporter/docs/Documentation/Manual.md

 1. You have to manually update all the comps all the time while you working on it.
 2. New layers won't be included in the Comp automatically.
 3. Renaming layers results into the conflicts with the comps.
-4. As you document will grow and get more options, states and views, and if you use Layer Comps, it Photoshop starts to work very slow and you get that slideshow effect even on a powerful machine.
+4. As your document grows and gets more options, states and views, which results into the growing number of layers, you start to experience Photoshop performance issues and you get that slideshow effect even on a powerful machine.

 ### Manual Approach